20

 and

-sits at the right hand of God the Father
+sits at the right hand of the Father.

-thence He will come to judge the living and the
+He will come again with glory to judge both the

 I